osmanpub/affablebean-boot/mysql/README.md

 	mysql> `grant all on affablebean.* to 'springuser'@'%';`

  5. Quit the program by typing `quit` to return to the command shell.

- 6. Test the installation by running `sh server` to start the server and type in `http://localhost:8080` in a browser to view the home page.

- 	If everything is OK you should see the front page listing the product categories, along with sample photos.